cmcmA20/cubical-mini/CONTRIBUTING.md

   often much easier to fix these things directly.
 If you don't know what to try, make a draft PR and ask for help.

-- It is often useful to give explicit names to the Iso, Equiv and Path version of a result.
-Try to avoid switching between these when constructing something, for instance if you want to construct a Path out of a series of Iso's then compose the Isos first and then apply `iso-to-path` once instead of converting all of them to paths and composing them as paths.
+- It is often useful to give explicit names to the `Iso`, `Equiv` and `Path` version of a result.
+Try to avoid switching between these when constructing something, for instance if you want to construct a `Path` out of a series of `Iso`s then compose the `Iso`s first and then apply `iso-to-path` once instead of converting all of them to paths and composing them as paths.